Paskal Mitrevski

-Paskal Mitrevski (Паскал Митревски; 1912 – February 11, 1978), also known as Paskal Mitrovski or Paschalis Mitropoulos, was a Slavic Macedonian communist partisan and a president of the Macedonian National Liberation Front, founded in Greece by the Slavic Macedonian minority after the Second World War.
+Paskal Mitrevski (Паскал Митревски; 1912 – February 11, 1978), also known as Paskal Mitrovski or Paschalis Mitropoulos, was a Macedonian communist partisan and a president of the Macedonian National Liberation Front, founded in Greece by the Slavic Macedonian minority after the Second World War.

 Life

 Early life and participation in anti-Axis resistance

 Mitrevski was born in 1912 in the Kastorian village of Čuka (Chuka), then in the Ottoman Empire, today Archangelos, Greece.
 He completed his primary education in Rupishta and went to high school in Kostur (Kastoria).
 Mitrevski graduated from the Faculty of Law in the University of Thessaloniki.
 He became a communist while he was a law student, but was expelled from the local communist youth organisation for allegedly mismanaging party funds and having secret contacts with the authorities.
 Mitrevski was not allowed to be in the local Communist Party of Greece (KKE) organisation until March 1943, when he and other male inhabitants of Argos Orestiko left to join the resistance against the Axis occupation, inspired by KKE members active there.
 Shortly after, a Bulgarophile associate in nearby Maniakoi mediated for his safe return to Argos Orestiko.
 He stayed in the town until July 1943, when the local KKE organisation invited him to join the Greek resistance movement - ELAS.
 In that period, Mitrevski was reputed as a rich landowner's son inclined to pursuing women and wasting his family's wealth for pleasure, but his influence with the Slavic Macedonians of the town and the neighbouring villages made him useful to KKE's leadership, who wished to use him to attract Slavic Macedonians away from the opponents.
 He was instrumental in the creation of the Slavomacedonian National Liberation Front (SNOF).
 In the same year, he became the secretary of SNOF's District Committee in Kostur.

 In a January 1944 conference of SNOF representatives at the village Mavrokampos to discuss the future of Macedonia and "the establishment of a federal state in Greece, of which Greek Macedonia would be a regular member", Mitrevski supported the idea of a federal Greece, but Stavros Kotsopoulos and Kyriakos Pylais opined that Greece was not a multi-ethnic state, and that the Slavic Macedonians were an insignificant minority in the country.
 His gradual shift away from ELAS and towards the Yugoslav Partisans was tolerated in the hope of attracting and keeping the opponents away from the occupying forces.
 Along with other former SNOF leaders, he created the "Provisional Revolutionary Committee of Greek-occupied Macedonia", which invited Slavic Macedonian ELAS fighters to go to Yugoslavia and continue the struggle of the "Slav Macedonians" for "self-determination".
 Mitrevski also served as the secretary of the Political Commission of Macedonians under Greece in 1944.